Angel Dust (Faith No More album)

-Angel Dust is the fourth studio album by American rock band Faith No More, released on June 8, 1992, by Slash and Reprise Records.
+Angel Dust is the fourth studio album by American rock band Faith No More, released on June 16, 1992, by Slash and Reprise Records.
 It is the follow-up to 1989's highly successful The Real Thing, and was the band's final album to feature guitarist Jim Martin.
 It was also the first album where vocalist Mike Patton had any substantial influence on the band's music, having been hired after the other band members had written and recorded everything for The Real Thing except vocals and most of the lyrics.
 The band stated that they wanted to move away from the funk metal style of their prior releases, towards a more "theatrical" sound.

-Angel Dust is Faith No More's best-selling album to date, having sold over 2.5 million copies worldwide.
-It also debuted at number 10 on the Billboard 200, making it the band's only top-ten album in the United States.
+Angel Dust is Faith No More's second best-selling album to date, having sold over 3.1 million copies worldwide.
+It also debuted at number 10 on the Billboard 200, making it the band's only top-ten album in the United States having sold 715,000 copies as of January 2025.
+The album landed as the 48th highest selling record of 1992 in all of Europe going Gold in the UK, Germany, Sweden, Italy, Netherlands, Switzerland, Austria, Denmark, Finland, Norway.
+Angel Dust also had big success in Canada (Platinum) and Brazil (Platinum), Australia (Gold).
+There were 5 singles released from the album: Midlife Crisis, A Small Victory, Everything's Ruined, Easy and Be Aggressive (Europe only).